-Name Age Position Gary Tanner 64 Non-Executive Chairman of the Board of Directors and Member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee Melvin L. Keating 70 Director and Chair of the Audit Committee Randal Klein 52 Director and Member of the Risk Committee Young-Joon (YJ) Kim 52 Director and Chief Executive Officer Ilbok Lee 71 Director, Chair of the Nominating and Corporate Governance Committee and Member of the Compensation Committee and the Risk Committee Camillo Martino 55 Director, Chair of the Compensation Committee and Member of the Nominating and Corporate Governance Committee Nader Tavakoli 59 Director, Chair of the Risk Committee and Member of the Audit Committee and the Compensation Committee
+Name Age Position Gary Tanner 65 Non-Executive Chairman of the Board and Member of the Audit Committee and the Compensation Committee Melvin L. Keating 71 Director, Chair of the Audit Committee and Member of the Nominating and Corporate Governance Committee Young-Joon (YJ) Kim 53 Director and Chief Executive Officer Randal Klein 52 Director and Member of the Audit Committee and the Risk Committee Ilbok Lee 72 Director, Chair of the Nominating and Corporate Governance Committee and Member of the Risk Committee Camillo Martino 56 Director, Chair of the Compensation Committee and Member of the Nominating and Corporate Governance Committee Nader Tavakoli 60 Director, Chair of the Risk Committee and Member of the Compensation Committee

-Gary Tanner, Non-Executive Chairman of the Board of Directors and Member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-Mr. Tanner became our Non-Executive Chairman of the Board of Directors in September 2016 and our director in August 2015.
+Gary Tanner, Non-Executive Chairman of the Board of Directors and Member of the Audit Committee and the Compensation Committee.
+Mr. Tanner became our Non-Executive Chairman of the Board in September 2016 and our director in August 2015.
+Mr. Tanner served as a director of Winstek Semiconductor Corp. which is listed on the Taiwan Stock Exchange (OTC) from September 2015 until November 2017 when majority ownership of Winstek Semiconductor was acquired by Siguard Corporation.
 Mr. Tanner served as Executive Vice President and Chief Operations Officer of International Rectifier Corporation from January 2013 to July 2015.
-Mr. Tanner also served as a Director at STATS ChipPac Ltd. from July 2012 until August 2015.
+Mr. Tanner also served as a director at STATS ChipPac Ltd. from July 2012 until August 2015.
 Prior to joining International Rectifier Corporation, Mr. Tanner was the principal in GWT Consulting and Investments LLC, a firm that provided consulting services to International Rectifier Corporation from January through December 2012.
 Mr. Tanner previously served as Chief Executive Officer at Zarlink Semiconductor, Inc. ("Zarlink"), from May 2011 to October 2011, when Zarlink was acquired by Microsemi Corporation in October 2011.
 Prior to his role as Chief Executive Officer of Zarlink, from November 2009 to May 2011, Mr. Tanner served as Chief Operating Officer at that company.
 Mr. Tanner joined Zarlink in August 2007 as Senior Vice President of Worldwide Operations via the acquisition of Legerity, Inc., where Mr. Tanner served as the Vice President of Operations from November 2002 until August 2007.
 Before Legerity/Zarlink, Mr. Tanner worked for nine years at Intel Corporation, where he held various positions managing domestic and international manufacturing operations.
-Prior to Intel, Mr. Tanner held various management positions in fab operations at National Semiconductor, Texas Instruments and NCR Corporation.
-Our Board of Directors has concluded that Mr. Tanner should serve on the Board of Directors based upon his extensive experience in the semiconductor industry.
+Prior to Intel, Mr. Tanner held various management positions in fab operations at

+National Semiconductor, Texas Instruments and NCR Corporation.
+Our Board has concluded that Mr. Tanner should serve on the Board based upon his extensive experience in the semiconductor industry.